vxnuaj/Learning-Arc/02-conv-nets/02-deeper/04-Inception/inception.md

   - The high correlation implies that each $ith$ feature map in the output $A$ may have redundant features thast aren't very indistinguishable, hence we can reduce them via $1 \times 1$ convolutions, safely.

 - You can easily factorize a convolution by increasing it's depth while decreasing kernel sizes.
 For a $5 \times 5$ single layer convolution, you'll have the same receptive field as 2 layers of $3 \times 3$ convolutions, with a decreased count of parameters and improved feature representations due to intermediate non-linearities.
-- While reducing the $5 \times 5$ conv to 2 $3\times 3$ convs, without a non-linearity might make intuitive sense at first, to retain the linearity, empirically, introducing a $\text{ReLU}$ introduces better results as we capture more meaningful information.
+- While reducing the $5 \times 5$ conv to 2 $3\times 3$ convs, without a non-linearity might make intuitive sense at first, to retain the linearity, empirically, introducing a $\text{ReLU}$ introduces better results as we capture more meaningful non-linear information.

 #### 3.2 Spatial Factorization into Assymetric Convolutions

-- If convolutions greater than $3 \times 3$ can reduced into multiple $3 \times 3$ convolutions, then more might not be more useful.
+- If convolutions greater than $3 \times 3$ can reduced into multiple $3 \times 3$ convolutions, then higher dimensional $5 \times 5$ convs might not be useful due to increased parameter size.

   > Such that the inception module (1x1 -> 5x5 branch) can be improved so that it's composed of 1x1 -> 3x3 -> 3x3

 - $3 \times 3$ convolutions can then be further reduced into $2 \times 2$ convolutions, but also into assymetric $n \times 1$ convolutions (or $1 \times n$)
-  - A set of convolutions as $3 \times 1 \rightarrow 1 \times 3$ is the same as a $3 \times 3$ convolution, we still get as scalar as $A$.
+  - A set of convolutions as $3 \times 1 \rightarrow 1 \times 3$ is the same as a $3 \times 3$ convolution, we still get a scalar as $A$.
   - Requires less operations and parameters than $2 \times 2$ convolutions
   - Requries less parameters than a $3 \times 3$ convolution, but with a drawback that we aren't able to detect diagonal features...